 The questions, guys.
 I needed answers.

-It’s rich like chocolate cake should be, but it’s fudgier than a traditional chocolate cake recipe, given that it is made without flour.
+Since it’s a flourless cake, it’s rich like a chocolate cake should be, but it’s fudgier than a traditional chocolate cake recipe.

 However, despite being flourless, the cake does not taste like a brownie either.
 In the scheme of things, there are some brownie-like elements to the cake, but it is definitely not a brownie.